-Abla Amad's Lebanese restaurant, Abla's, is a quiet, reliable achiever that’s been on the Melbourne restaurant scene since the 1979.
+Abla Amad's Lebanese restaurant, Abla's, is a quiet, reliable achiever that’s been on the Melbourne restaurant scene since 1979.
 Serving up traditional, homemade Lebanese fare, founder Amad still toils away in the kitchen, providing wonderful, traditional Lebanese fare for all and sundry.

 Here, you might start with a dish of crisp filo cigars, stuffed with spiced lamb and pine nuts, or maybe a smokey, lemon baba ghannouj, served with bread made from a generations-old recipe.
 Old school diners might prefer pan-fried chicken livers, which are soft and smooth, served in a light dressing of oil and citrus.